Boston-Software-Crafters/website/events.md

 permalink: events.html
 ---

 Boston Software Crafters runs one events on second Monday of the month, with some exceptions.
-Events will be on line until the situati on with COVID-19 resolves.
+Events will be on line until the situation on with COVID-19 resolves.

 Specific events are listed on the [Boston Software Crafters meetup page](http://meetup.com/bostonsoftwarecrafters).
 RSVP there to be assured a spot.